Societal and cultural aspects of autism: Autistic women

-Another theory suggests that women on the spectrum have a more inborn need for social interaction than their male counterparts, leading many women and girls to be more invested in creating social camouflage strategies.
+Another theory suggests that autistic women have a more inborn need for social interaction than their male counterparts, leading many women and girls to be more invested in creating social camouflage strategies.
 These strategies are developed in a variety of ways such as observing and copying the social interactions of those around them as well as creating strategies to attempt to "go undetected".
 These coping mechanisms can take an immense amount of time and energy to learn and practice and can, as Shana Nicols states, "more often than not lead to exhaustion, withdrawal, anxiety, selective mutism, and depression".
 Women may be more concerned with how they are viewed by peers and the failure to connect with people outside of their immediate family could lead to severe anxiety or clinical depression.
 Autistic girls who have "normal" intelligence may be more socially disadvantaged than males because of the "rising level of social interaction that comes in middle school", when girls' "friendships often hinge on attention to feelings and lots of rapid and nuanced communication".

 Autistic girls may suffer additionally by being placed in specialized educational programs, where they will be surrounded by males and further isolated from female social contacts.
-Women and girls on the autism spectrum often "internalize feelings of frustration and failure" and are believed to have higher rates of certain comorbidities such as anxiety and depression (36 and 34 percent respectively), due in large part to the desire for along with the difficulties in finding social inclusion along with other social and sensory challenges.
+Autistic women and girls often "internalize feelings of frustration and failure" and are believed to have higher rates of certain comorbidities such as anxiety and depression (36 and 34 percent respectively), due in large part to the desire for along with the difficulties in finding social inclusion along with other social and sensory challenges.
 Lack of diagnosis can also lead autistic women to have higher rates of depression, anxiety, and self-esteem issues as they are left without a clear understanding as to why they do not "fit in" with their peers.
-Females on the spectrum also seem to have higher rates of eating disorders, such as anorexia, than non-autistic females.
+Autistic females also seem to have higher rates of eating disorders, such as anorexia, than non-autistic females.
 This may be related to social isolation and elevated levels of anxiety along with a need to control their environment more fully, although a complicating factor which is just being explored in the scientific literature is that functional disorders of eating and digestion such as IBS, GERD, food allergies, gastroparesis et al., as well as sensory issues common in autistic people generally, may contribute heavily to "disordered eating" behavior which is physical, sensory, allergic, or pain-related rather than psychological.